 The Letitia Tyler First Spouse Gold Coin represented the tenth overall release of the series and the second of five coins to be released during the year.
 It was also one of two different First Spouse coins to be issued for the 10th Presidency.

-After briefly serving as the Second Lady of the United States, Letitia Tyler became the First Lady from 1841 to 1842 during the Presidency of her husband John Tyler.
-She passed away on September 10, 1842 at the age of 51, making her the youngest First Lady to die.
-Her husband remarried in 1844 while he was still President, resulting in a separate coin issued for his second wife Julia Gardiner Tyler.
+After briefly serving as the Second Lady of the United States, Letitia Tyler became the First Lady from 1841 to 1842 after her husband John Tyler assumed the Presidency.
+Letitia Tyler would pass away on September 10, 1842 at the age of 51, making her the youngest First Lady to die.
+Her husband remarried in 1844 while he was still President, resulting in a separate coin issued for his second wife Julia Tyler.

 The obverse of the Letitia Tyler First Spouse Coin carries her portrait as designed and sculpted by Phebe Hemphill.
 Inscriptions include “Letitia Tyler”, “In God We Trust”, “Liberty”, the order of the Presidency “10th”, the years she served as First Lady “1841-1842”, and the date and mint mark “2009 W”.